industrial-edge/Bring-own-apps-to-shopfloor/docs/install_SQL-Server.md

 The installation description of this step is similar with the 3rd step of the [THT Close-Loop APP Installation](./install_THT-Close-Loop-APP.md), for more details can see the related document.

-The only difference is that SQL Server is an open source software, you can pull the image from the public repository, using the following code to download the specified SQL Server image.
+The only difference is that SQL Server is an open source software, you can use the `docker pull` command to pull the specified SQL Server image from the GitHub repository.

 ```
 docker pull mcr.microsoft.com/mssql/server:2017-latest